Anne of Cleves: Wedding preparations

 [The King] so went up into the chamber where the said Lady Anne was looking out of a window to see the bull-baiting which was going on in the courtyard, and suddenly he embraced and kissed her, and showed her a token which the king had sent her for New Year's gift, and she being abashed and not knowing who it was thanked him, and so he spoke with her.
 But she regarded him little, but always looked out the window .... and when the king saw that she took so little notice of his coming he went into another chamber and took off his cloak and came in again in a coat of purple velvet.
 And when the lords and knights saw his grace they did him reverence.

 According to the testimony of Henry's companions, he was disappointed with Anne, feeling that she was not as described.
 Although Anne "regarded him little", it is unknown whether she knew this was the King.
 Henry then revealed his true identity to Anne, and although he is said to have been put off, the marriage preparations proceeded.
 Henry and Anne then met officially on 3 January on Blackheath outside the gates of Greenwich Park, where a grand reception was laid out.

 Most historians believe that Henry's misgivings about the marriage derived from his assessment that Anne's appearance was unsatisfactory and failure to inspire him to consummate the marriage.
 He felt that he had been misled by his advisors' praise: "She is nothing so fair as she hath been reported", he complained.
 He told others in his court that if "it were not that she had come so far into my realm, and the great preparations and state that my people have made for her, and for fear of making a ruffle in the world and of driving her brother into the arms of the Emperor and the French King, I would not now marry her.
 But now it is too far gone, wherefore I am sorry."
 (Note: Henry's reported response, likening Anne to a "Flanders mare", has no contemporary source but originates from a "misogynist" coining only in 1679, by Whig historian Gilbert Burnet.)

-Cromwell received some blame for the Holbein portrait, which Henry believed not an accurate representation of Anne, and for some of the exaggerated reports of her beauty.
+Cromwell received some blame for the Holbein portrait, which Henry believed not an accurate depiction of Anne, and for some of the exaggerated reports of her beauty.
 Henry urged Cromwell to find a legal way to avoid the marriage but, by this point, doing so was impossible without endangering the vital alliance with the Germans.
 In his anger and frustration, the King turned on Cromwell, to his subsequent regret.